 How long is a Reiki session?

-Kim offers 60-minute Reiki sessions here at the clinic.
+Kim and Leah offers 60-minute energy healing sessions here at the clinic, which often utilize a mixture of Reiki, Pranic Healing, and other energy medicine approaches.
 Amy also offers a 90-minute session that combines Breathwork and Reiki (click here to learn more about Breathwork!).

 We also frequently use Reiki in our acupuncture, acupressure, cupping and tui na sessions.
 Because Reiki is gentle and versatile, the options are endless!